aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsb-to-ods/_index.md

 ---
 title: C# XLSB to ODS - XLSB to ODS Converter
 description: Aspose Excel.
-Convert XLSB to ODS quickly and easily with Aspose.Cells.
-C# XLSB to ODS.
-C# Save XLSB to ODS.
-Save XLSB as ODS using C#.
+This comprehensive solution provides C# developers with a fully integrated approach to convert XLSB to ODS format, enabling seamless saving of XLSB data into ODS format using the Aspose.Cells library, all through efficient and customizable C# code.
-keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSB to ODS in C#., Save XLSB to ODS using C#., C# XLSB to ODS saveformat., XLSB to ODS Converter., C# Save XLSB as ODS]
+keywords: [Aspose Excel., C# Aspose.Cells., Smart XLSB files to ODS Converter for C#., Convert XLSB to ODS in C#., XLSB files to ODS Conversion in C#., Leverage intelligent data processing to automatically parse and save XLSB into ODS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}